Datametri Logo

 Density and Q-Q Plot

-D. Data Class Imbalance and Synthetic Observation (SMOTE / ROSE)
+5. Data Class Imbalance and Synthetic Observation Generation (Class Imbalance & SMOTE)

 "Prepare Your Dataset for Training to Predict Rare Events"

-It is the process of balancing the "class imbalance" problem (e.g., 95% successful, 5% unsuccessful transactions) encountered especially in cases examining events like customer churn, credit default, or rare diseases, via synthetic data generation (Synthetic Minority Over-sampling Technique).
+It is the process of balancing the "class imbalance" problem (e.g., 95% successful, 5% unsuccessful transactions) encountered especially in cases examining events like customer churn, credit default, or rare diseases, via synthetic data generation (SMOTE, ROSE algorithms).

-Prevents the "Accuracy Paradox" frequently experienced in machine learning algorithms.
-Guarantees that the system predicts not only the "general trend" but also the "rare and risky events" that could harm the institution the most with high precision and recall.
+• AI Readiness: Prevents the "Accuracy Paradox" frequently experienced in machine learning algorithms.
+That is, it guarantees that the system predicts not only the "general trend" but also the "rare and risky events" that could harm the institution the most with high precision and recall.

 SMOTE Synthetic Data Distribution